Impassibility

 Impassibility (from Latin in-, "not", passibilis, "able to suffer, experience emotion") describes the theological doctrine that God does not experience pain or pleasure from the actions of another being.
 It has often been seen as a consequence of divine aseity, the idea that God is absolutely independent of any other being, i.e., in no way causally dependent.
 Being affected (literally made to have a certain emotion, affect) by the state or actions of another would seem to imply causal dependence.

 Some theological systems portray God as a being expressive of many (or all) emotions.
 Other systems, mainly Christianity, Judaism and Islam, portray God as a being that does not experience suffering.
 However, in Christianity there was an ancient dispute about the impassibility of God (see Nestorianism).
-Still, it is understood in all Abrahamic religions, including Christianity, that God is "without passions", because He is immutable.
-So in Christianity, while the created human nature of Christ is mutable and passable, the Godhead is not.
+Still, it is understood in all Abrahamic religions, including Christianity, that God is "without passions", because God is immutable.
+So in Christianity, while the human nature of Christ is mutable and passable, the Godhead is not.
+(Bible, book of James, chapter 1 verse 17: "Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, neither shadow of turning."
+(King James Version).

 Christianity

 Roman Catholic Church

 The Catholic Church teaches dogmatically that God is impassible.

+Impassibility of God the Father is mentioned in the Aquileian Creed (before the 4th century).
+As the Aquileian Creed affirms, this faith was shared by the Christian Churches of Rome, Alexandria of Egypt and Jerusalem.

+The impassibility of God is also indirectly affirmed by the First Vatican Council's apostolic constitution Dei Filius, which emphasizes the ineffability of God:

 The divine nature accordingly has no emotions, changes, alterations, height, width, depth, or any other temporal attributes.
 While Jesus Christ's human nature was complete, and thus Christ possessed a human body, human mind and human soul, and thus human emotions, this human nature was hypostatically united with the timeless, immutable, impassible divine nature, which retained all of its divine attributes without alteration, just as his human nature retained all of its human attributes.

 In Catholic doctrine, it would be erroneous and blasphemous to attribute changes or emotional states to God, except by analogy.
 Thus scriptural expressions which indicate "anger" or "sadness" on God's part are considered anthropomorphisms, mere analogies to explain mankind's relationship to God, who is impassible in his own nature.

 Some objecting to this claim assert that if God cannot have emotions, then God cannot love, which is a central tenet of Christianity.
 However, Catholics would point out that love is not an emotion except in a secondary sense, and is far more than simply a changeable emotion.
 Furthermore, the human nature of Christ expressed emotional love as well as possessing the timeless, unconditioned "agape" of God.